gitgoap/AI-Snipping-Tool/README.md

 2. **Text Extraction**: Extract text from screenshots using Tesseract OCR.
 3. **Ask Questions**: Use Google Gemini API to ask questions based on extracted text.
 4. **User Preferences**: Configure language and accuracy settings for OCR.
-5. **Interactive OCR Results**: View and interact with extracted text within the tool.
+5. **Interactive OCR Results**: View and interact with extracted text by copying it, saving it, or saving the screenshot.

 </br>